 Why Don’t I Need Solicitors Near Me?

 As a nationwide service, we can help with Stockton-on-Tees accident claims.
-Your solicitor doesn’t need to be based locally, a solicitor from anywhere in the country could handle your claim.
+Your solicitor doesn’t need to be based locally, a solicitor from anywhere in the country could handle your claim and provide legal services to you to help you get the personal injury compensation you deserve.
+We could provide legal advice without charge too.

 Why Am I Having A Medical For My Claim?

-To obtain proof of your injuries and your prognosis, you could be sent to an independent medical practitioner.
+To obtain proof of your injuries and your prognosis, you could be sent to an independent medical practitioner in the North East by our law firm.
 They could assess your condition, look at any relevant notes and write a report that could document your medical situation.
 This could serve as evidence of your injuries and could be used for calculation of your compensation payment.

 Where Will This Medical Be?